evegeris/groundtruth_webapp/outdated_readme.txt

 #### based on the rdash-angular example:
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/rdash/rdash-angular?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### New Features
-1. Full Client-Server Interactions
-2. Easy Installer for Ubuntu 14.04

-### Introduction

 We are not web-developers but rather want to help provide this research tool to the academic community.
 Please feel free to add suggestions and contribute!

 The objective of the webapp is to enable the rapid labeling of a database that will be eventually used by a machine learning algorithm.
 As we are still in the developmental phase, the web-application current runs as a local host and is geared towards labelling medical tissue data.
 We have plans to generalize the labelling tool such that you can specify within the application how you would like to label your data.
 The objective is to one day run the polished application on an external server to allow academics free access to a labelling tool, as well as open source access to the project if they wish to host their own flavour of a labelling tool!